 There are no classes or professions in Exterminis: Reign of Destruction.
-Instead, beginning characters get 10 “karma points” to use for skills, modified by the character’s intelligence modifier.
-A character with an intelligence score of 100 (+4) has a total of 14 karma points to use for building a profession.
+Instead, beginning characters get 10 “karma points” to purchase skills.

 Prime skills are the most powerful professional skills.
 Each prime skill costs 4 karma points.
 Characters may not have more than two prime skills.

-Secondary skills are not as powerful, and cost 2 karma points each.
-Some secondary skills require a certain prime skill to purchase.
-For example, a character cannot purchase the secondary skill “Access Elemental Sphere of Darkness” unless they have the prime skill “Conjuring.”
-Human characters get one secondary skill for free, but they must follow the rules about having the necessary primary skill.
+Major skills are not as powerful, and cost 2 karma points each.
+Some major skills require a character to have a certain prime skill before they can be purchased.
+For example, a character cannot purchase the major skill “Access Elemental Sphere of Darkness” unless they have the prime skill “Conjuring” first.

 There are four primary skills.
 Characters may not have more than two primary skills.

 Death Dealer: The character adds +5 to all Physical Attack, Physical Defense, and damage rolls.
 In addition, the character can attack twice per round with large weapons.

 Vanish: The character can disappear into the thin air, so long as they are in places of shadow, darkness, or poor lighting conditions.
 While vanished, characters can move freely while remaining completely undetected until they interact with another person or object.
 If they come out of this vanished state by attacking another person, the attack (if it hits) is an automatic critical strike.

 Spellcasting: The character can generate magical energy, called Akasha, to cast spells and enchant magical items.